riffcc/raggy/ABOUT.md

 # Unbreakable rules
-* All code must be written in Python3
+* All code must be written in Rust
-* pip3 is the package manager, manage requirements.txt carefully
-* Use pytest for testing
-* Use black for formatting
-* Use isort for sorting imports
 * All new code must have 80% or greater test coverage
 * All new code must have 80% or greater type checking coverage
 * NEVER EVER mock code, always implement or stub.
-Do not make mocks.
-They do not help.

 # Veracity rails
 * Do not overload the veracity rail concept.